MICROFLUIDIC SYSTEMS FOR TARGETING SINGLE-CELLS

 1 – Disposable pipette tip:

-The pipette tip is used to deliver up to 4 different solutions.
+The pipette tip is used to deliver up to 4 different compounds.
 The pipette tip is made from a flexible medical grade elastomer material so that unlike glass pipettes it won’t break upon contact with a hard surface.
-It includes 8 wells; 4 wells for containing solutions and 4 wells for collecting waste.
-Each well can contain up to 35 μl of solution.
+It includes 8 wells; 4 wells for containing compounds and 4 wells for collecting waste.
+Each well can contain up to 35 μl of drugs.
 Two types of tips are available: PRIME and FLEX.

 2 – Pressure Controller: